-Head off on an adventure into new worlds and leave your anxieties behind with The Hobbit.
+When I'm anxious, I love to head off on an adventure into new worlds and leave my anxieties behind with The Hobbit.
 For an extra dose of relaxation, choose this illustrated edition by Jemima Catlin for beautiful images to take in alongside Tolkien's timeless words.

 When looking for books for anxiety, it's hard to go wrong with Bill Bryson.
-A Walk in the Woods is his story of hiking some of the most breathtaking terrain in America, covering majestic mountains, silent forests, and sparkling lakes from Georgia to Maine.
+A Walk in the Woods is his feel-good story of hiking some of the most breathtaking terrain in America, spanning towering mountains, peaceful forests, and sparkling lakes from Georgia to Maine.
 Pick up a copy to hear about Bill's time on the trail and the memorable faces – human and otherwise – he meets along the way.

 Enjoy more from me